-From end June Level 0 – up to 8 people from 4 households/extended household bookings (Coach House)
+From 19th July Scotland will enter Level 0 where up to 8 people from 4 households/extended household can stay overnight in shared accommodation.

-Children under 12 not included in the count (unless from a separate household)
+NB Children under 12 are not included in the count.

 Extended households in Scotland are explained in the link below

 Extended households and living alone – gov.scot (www.gov.scot)